One minute guide: Child protection conference

 Working Together to Safeguard Children 2023 provides statutory guidance on how conferences should be conducted and who should attend, as well as noting that all involved practitioners should: ‘work together to safeguard the child from harm in the future, taking timely, effective action according to the plan agreed.’

-Why a child protection conference would be held
+Why child protection conferences are held

-An ICPC is held when agencies believe that a child(ren) may be at risk of significant harm; the aim of the conference is to discuss, then decide, what will ensure the safety and wellbeing of the child(ren) where such concerns have been identified.
+Before a Child Protection Conference takes place, an investigation (called a Section 47 Enquiry) will have been carried out to determine if it is necessary to hold an ICPC.
+The investigation requires the allocated Social Worker to talk to the parents/carers, the child, and other practitioners.
+An ICPC is held when agencies believe that a child(ren) may be at risk of significant harm; the aim of the conference is to discuss the situation, then decide what will ensure the safety and wellbeing of the child(ren) where such concerns have been identified.

 Who attends the conferences

 If it is appropriate for the child or young person to be invited to participate in the conference, the social worker will discuss this with them and their parents or carers.
-The child may be offered an advocate from an independent children’s advocacy service or a Children’s Meeting to enable meaningful engagement and share their views during the Child Protection process.
+The child may be offered an advocate from an independent children’s advocacy service and/or a Children’s Meeting to enable meaningful engagement and share their views during the Child Protection process.

 What happens before, during and after a child protection conference

-The Child protection conference chair (CPC) makes contact with the parent or carer prior to the conference to explain the format of the meeting.
-On the day of the conference they meet again to check they have had chance to read the reports provided by other practitioners and ask if there are any specific issues that they would like to raise.
+The Child Protection Conference Chair makes contact with the parents/carers prior to the conference to explain the format of the meeting.
+On the day of the conference, they meet again to check that parents/carers have had a chance to read the reports provided by other practitioners and ask if there are any specific issues that they would like to raise.
+In Leeds, we use the Strengthening Families Framework (SFF), which focuses on the family’s strengths as well as risks to the child(ren).
+SFF enables the Chair to manage the conference in a restorative, outcome-focused, family-facing manner.

-At the conference, the CPC clarifies why the conference has been arranged.
-They lead discussions aimed at identifying the specific factors resulting in the child(ren) experiencing or being at risk of significant harm.
-Where necessary, those at the conference agree a clear plan of actions which are needed to promote the child(ren’s) safety; then, agree what level of plan will best address the issues that have been raised (for example, a Child Protection Plan or a Child in Need Plan).
+At the conference, the Chair clarifies why the conference has been arranged.
+They lead discussions aimed at identifying what may be causing a child to experience, or be at risk of, significant harm, and what the strengths in the family are.
+Where necessary, those at the conference agree a clear plan of actions which are needed to promote the child(ren’s) safety.
+Professionals are then asked to agree what level of plan will best address the issues that have been raised (for example, a Child Protection Plan or a Child in Need plan).

 What is expected of practitioners